 Installing a home water purifier and using reusable bottles made of glass or stainless steel help to overcome the problems associated with packaged drinking water sold in plastic bottles or pouches.

 Spring Water or Glacier Water is sourced from, as you guessed it, springs and glaciers.
-Since water is collected right from the source, it is generally clean, free from toxins and other unwanted particles.
+Since water is collected right from the source, it is generally clean, and free from toxins and other unwanted particles.
 In some cases, depending on the spring or glacier it is collected from, the water might even be infused with vital minerals.